Munsey13/bamazon/README.md

 --------------------
 ### What It Does
 `bamazonCustomer.js`

     * Displays all the product in the store.

     * Prompts the customer with what they would like to buy using the ID of the product.

     * Then asks the customer for the quantity of that product they want.

         * Then it checks if the store has that amount instock, if it does it will return with "order has been recieved" and show the customer the total price.

         * If their is not enought stock in the store then the customer will be told "Insufficient quantity!
-Please enter ID and Stock Quantity Again"
+Please enter ID and Stock Quantity Again".

         * If the order goes through then the MySQL database will be updated with the new available stock amount for that product.
 --------------------
 ### Results